jacobirobotics/examples/README.md

-# examples
+# Jacobi Developer Examples

-Collection of small examples and sample projects.
+Collection of examples and sample projects for the Jacobi libraries.